M3ritt/Balanced-Tree/Project_Description.md

 Requirement 11: P3 The system will be organized so that one can see inventory in different departments.

+Requirement 12: P3 The system will be able to be shut down and loaded again with having the same information as before it was shut down.

 ### User Stories
 As a manager of a store, I want to be able to add new users so that I can have more cashiers.